shenh10/mot_evaluation/README.md

 # mot_evaluation
 It is a python implementation of [MOT](https://motchallenge.net/).
 However, I only reimplement the 2D evaluation part under MOT16 file format.

+The IDF1, IDP, IDR now is not agreed with official toolkit.
+The original implementation might have an indexing bug in the computation of these metrics.

 ### Metrics
 The metrics of MOT16 are based on the following papers: